Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 1. The input table specified by the `from` clause, `Grants`, is selected.

 2. The condition in the `where` clause, `Funding <= 200,000`, is checked against all rows in the input table to identify those rows that match.

-3. The `select` clause specifies which columns to keep from the matching rows, that is, which columns make the schema of the output table.
+3. The `select` clause specifies which columns to keep from the matching rows, that is, which columns constitute the schema of the output table.
 (The "\*" indicates that all columns should be kept.)

 The answer, given the data in